AndresRTejedor/Mold/README.md

 At the end of the generation point your browser to `build/html/index.html` to browse the docs.

 NOTE: The repository contains a directory `/utils` which includes a miscellanea of programs useful for  mold calculations (e.g., extracting and averaging useful quantities).
 These simple programs are given without description and without warranty

+## Contributing

+If you want to add functionalities (or fix issues) to MOLD, you are more than welcome to do so.
+Feel free to fork the repo and open a pull request: we will do our best to review it.
+Note that if we accept your changes you will be asked to update the documentation to reflect what you have done.

+If you have any questions, find a bug or an issue or want to propose a new feature, please do so by creating a [new issue](https://github.com/AndresRTejedor/Mold/issues).